 - Don't burn trash.

 - Don't overfire.
 In other words, do not stick too much wood in the firebox.

-Gas-fueled stoves can last as long as 20 years.
-But, wear and tear starts to appear after about five years.
+Gas-fueled stoves can last as long as 20 years; however, wear and tear start to appear after about five years.
 A knob or igniter may fail and need replacing.
-But, the biggest reason for a dead gas stove is inactivity.
+The number one reason for a nonfunctioning gas stove is inactivity.
 Leaving your gas stove sitting for long periods is the worst thing you can do to it.
 Be sure to fire it on a few times every season to burn off dust and cycle any moving parts.